zeek/zeek/README.ScriptOpt.INTERNALS.md

 ```
 Here the type is passed in because `ZAMValUnion`s do _not_ directly track
 the type associated with the underlying value.
 Not tracking the type
-both reduces the memory required and improves performance because assigning
+both reduces the memory required and improves performance, because assigning
 `ZAMValUnion`s does not require propagating the associated type, which
-can include memory management issues too.
+can also include memory management overhead.
 However, it also means that the
 compiler must be very careful to itself associate the correct type information
 wherever it's needed.